colinoflynn/pyjtagbs/README.md

 ## Other Tools Worth Mentioning

 * urJTAG - open source JTAG tooling, the original!
-* TopJTAG - low-cost ($100) with GUI that shows each pin on the package itself - very handy for debug.
+* REPORTED DEAD PROJECT: TopJTAG - low-cost ($100) with GUI that shows each pin on the package itself - very handy for debug.
+Reported as of Aug/2023 that may be non-functional project and not possible to buy.

 ## GUI